seetarammeena/practice/README.md

 # practice
-This repository is related to practice
+This repository is related to practice <br>
 Author - sitaram meena